vnmr/ss/README.md

 |[Text your requirements](sms:+14158123326)|
 |[Email your requirements](mailto:info@substep.xyz)|

 ## Solutions - More Time.
-More Capapable.
+More Capable.

 ### Engineers
 Develop fast.